pere0234/Java-Projects/Personal-Projects/MyCalculator/README.md

 * A simple calculator using Java GUI frameworks.
 * Operands are first typed in and an operation is then selected.
 * Result is output in a text field.
-* Programming concepts utilized: GUI tools including Java awt, swing, event.
+* Programming tools utilized: GUI tools including Java awt, swing, event.